Logarithmic morphisms, tangential basepoints, and little disks: Introduction

 \subsection{Acknowledgements}

 We thank Piotr Achinger, Federico Binda, Damien Calaque, Danny Gillam, Samouil Molcho, Sam Payne, Yiannis Sakellaridis, and Matt Satriano for helpful discussions and correspondence.
 We are especially grateful to Dan Petersen for a stimulating conversation at CIRM, which helped refine our ideas about little disks and virtual morphisms, and prompted us to include them in the present paper.
+We thank Xu Gao for identifying an error in the proof of \autoref{prop:virtual-Z-points-of-FM-are-binary} in a previous version of the article, which we have now corrected.
 This work grew out of discussions held by the authors during a Research in Pairs activity at the Mathematisches Forschungsinstitut Oberwolfach (MFO) in 2022 and a Research in Residence activity at the Centre International de Rencontres Math\'{e}matiques (CIRM) in 2024.
 We thank both institutes for providing excellent hospitality and working conditions.
 C.~D.\ was supported by the Agence Nationale de la Recherche through grants ANR-18-CE40-0017 PERGAMO and ANR-20-CE40-0016 HighAGT.
 E.~P.\ was funded as a Royal Society University Research Fellow through grant {URF{\textbackslash}R1{\textbackslash}201473}.
 B.~P.\ was supported by an Discovery Grant from the Natural Sciences and Engineering Research Council of Canada, a New university researchers startup grant from the Fonds de recherche du Qu\'ebec -- Nature et technologies (FRQNT), and a startup grant at McGill University.